top of page

 Policy level considerations and coaching

-• On a scale of 0-10, how important are policies to you in creating the optimal conditions for EDI? (...work through intended and unintended consequences if appropriate and related to the coachee's level of leadership, goals and areas of responsibility - think dominoes).
-In what ways are policies helping or hindering this situation for you right now?
-In what ways might you react if you were in their shoes?
-What makes you say that?
-What can you learn from considering these tension points?
+• On a scale of 0-10, how important are policies to you in creating the optimal conditions for EDI? (...work through intended and unintended consequences - think dominoes).

 • In what ways does the unwritten culture impact on people using the policies?